 One of the primary reasons many users mention for sticking with Windows 7 is that it does not ask for a Microsoft Account.
 With Windows 8 Microsoft had at first made it mandatory to use a Microsoft account to use the OS.
 Windows 10 though, while works better with a Microsoft account, does also work with a local account.

-Local accounts have a big disadvantage though, and that becomes apparent when you forget the password.
+Local accounts have a big disadvantage that becomes apparent when you forget the password.
 For a Microsoft account, you can easily change it using your phone or another PC.
 With local accounts, if you don’t have a password reset disk you’re pretty much done.
 Not with Windows 10 though, assuming you are running Windows 10 RS4 17063 or above.
-Simply go to Settings > Accounts > Sign-in options and click Update your security questions.
+Go to Settings > Accounts > Sign-in options and click Update your security questions.

-So now you have set up your security questions, how exactly will they help you?
+So now you have set up your security questions, how will they help you?
 All you have to do is enter the wrong password at the login screen which you will do if you forget it.
-You’ll then see an option to Reset password under the password field.
-Click on it and you will be asked two of your security questions.
-Answer them correctly and click on the submit button.
-Now Enter your new password twice, hit Enter and your password will be reset.
+You’ll then see an option to Reset your password under the password field.
+Click it and you will be asked two of your security questions.
+Answer them correctly and click the submit button.
+Now type your new password twice, hit Enter, and your password reset.